abdullahsumbal/Event-Registration/README.md

 2. User must be logged in to create events.
 3. A user can only register to an event once.
 4. User can not change profile information
+5. User must provide all the info to sign up and same goes for events.

+## 6. No styling is better than no styling

 ## Components: